iron-fish/website/blog/2023-02-23-phase3-update.md

 ## What’s Next?

 We put our community first, and firmly believe that this earlier end date will provide a better experience, especially as we hear reports of users struggling to fully participate in the face of outages.
+Once Phase 3 ends, our team will be able to focus fully on mainnet.

 Please stay tuned for mainnet updates via [Twitter](https://twitter.com/ironfishcrypto) and [Discord](https://discord.ironfish.network).
 We look forward to continue chatting with you on Discord and answering your questions as we build 🙏